johnmyronmillar/HotelPricePredictor/HotelPricePredictor.md

 * Split City and Resort Hotels for comparision
 * Use standard scaler to normalize the final data frame

-> Data frame cleaned to 116,000 rows with 13 columns.
+> Data frame cleaned out 2 to 3 percent of the rows and 2/3rds the columns.
-> City Hotels made up about two thirds and Resorts made up the other third.

 ## Best Time to Travel: Average Weekly Rates